 June to October are peak monsoon months although only a few days may be affected apart from in September and October when rainy days and total rainfall are at their highest.
 Temperatures remain in the low 30’s/87-89°F.

 Phuket is well served by Phuket International Airport which has excellent connections from Bangkok and a host of other hubs.
-Direct flights are operated by Tui although departures are limited so you may need to compromise on dates and duration.
+Direct flights from the UK are operated by Tui although departures are limited so you may need to compromise on dates and duration.

 The airport lies directly behind Mai Khao beach which allows for some spectacular pictures as plane land and take off.